Kennin Rebellion: Background

 In the 12th century, Japan experienced a period of political change and conflict, as the powerful Taira and Minamoto clans struggled for control of the country.
 Their conflict also involved other families, including the Jo clan which was descended from a Taira branch and based in Echigo Province.
 The rivalry eventually resulted in the Genpei War of 1180–1185 during which the Taira were defeated by the Minamoto.
 The Jo clan fought alongside the Taira during the war.
-After his victory over the Taira, Minamoto no Yoritomo established the Kamakura shogunate, a military dictatorship which ruled Japan alongside the weakened Imperial Court in Kyoto (then known as "Heian-kyō").
+After his victory over the Taira, Minamoto no Yoritomo established the Kamakura shogunate, which ruled Japan alongside the weakened Imperial Court in Kyoto (then known as "Heian-kyō").
 He pardoned the Jo clan, allowing the family's leader Jo Nagamochi to gradually gain the new authorities' trust by assisting the Minamoto in defeating other still-autonomous families such as the Northern Fujiwara.
 The Jo clan's survival was partially owed to Kajiwara Kagetoki, an influential figure in the government who had been an ally to Jo Nagamochi.
 Regardless, the Jo clan's power was in sharp decline; accordingly Jo Nagamochi continued to resent the Kamakura shogunate and planned to overthrow it.

 In 1199, Minamoto no Yoritomo died in an accident, leaving the Minamoto clan weakened.
 His young son Minamoto no Yoriie became the clan's formal leader, but true power passed to Yoritomo's wife Hōjō Masako who consequently worked to keep de facto control and strengthen her own family, the Hōjō clan.
 The rise of the so-called "nun shogun" and attempts by Minamoto no Yoriie to gain more power caused considerable tensions.
 In 1200, the unrest resulted in the downfall and death of Kajiwara Kagetoki.